-A recent Liverpool University, UK, study recently looked at changes in cerebral palsy rates recorded at 16 European cerebral palsy centres from 1980 to 1996.
-The study found that the rate of cerebral palsy in very low birth-weight infants and those born at less than 32 weeks has dropped from six percent of live births in 1980 to four percent in 1996, in spite of an increase in the number of very low birth weight babies.
+A recent Liverpool University, UK, study recently looked at changes in cerebral palsy rates recorded at 16 European Cerebral Palsy centres from 1980 to 1996.
+The study found that the rate of Cerebral Palsy in very low birth-weight infants and those born at less than 32 weeks has dropped from six percent of live births in 1980 to four percent in 1996, despite an increase in the number of very low birth weight babies.

 The study noted that this decline was due to a drop in the incidence of the most severe type of Cerebral Palsy, and was probably due to improved care at and around the time of birth.

 Case Western Reserve University in Cleveland, Ohio said the study findings are consistent with their research on low birth weight infants, adding that despite the encouraging decrease in the prevalence of Cerebral Palsy there is no cause for complacency as Cerebral Palsy is still associated with major disabilities.